pabuckland/mtp-userguide/docs/07_mtp_repository_overview.md

 # What is a Repository?

-A repository (or "repo") is a collection of files used to store and manage software projects.
+A repository (repo) is a folder that contains all the files needed for a software project.

-For MTP, repositories typically contain:

-- Source code
-- Example input files
-- Training data
-- Documentation
-- Scripts for running calculations

-Instead of downloading individual files manually, researchers typically clone repositories using Git.
+For MTP, repositories contain the code, examples, and documentation needed to train and use Moment Tensor Potentials.

+Repositories can be downloaded to DRAC using Git, allowing users to access and work with the same software and examples provided by the developers.

 ---